Can I Take the SAT After High School? | Avoid Major Headaches With University and College Admissions

 Contrary to popular belief, it’s not uncommon for high school students to complete their education without taking the SAT.
 Students routinely graduate high school without sitting this standardized test, which at the time may not seem like a particularly big deal.

 Unfortunately, failing to take the test can subsequently cause major headaches with university and college admissions.
 It can also call into question your employability - at least in the sense of being hired for the job you really want.
+So, first of all, learn how to superscore your SAT in this article.

 Why Would You Want to Take the SAT After High School?